draftpost0/draftpost0.github.io/index.md

 <br>
 # OTHER
 ### *SUPER POPULAR* (2021)
-- ~20-30 minute twine prose + poem stream of consciousness interactive fiction short about a trapped 20xx trans woman. i'm told there's 'humour', 'surreality' and 'angst' in it. it's kind of broken because twine is a piece of shit so remaking it is high on my to do list, but it's all about working out how to automate the sentence code so i don't end up having to time each one. oh, and i should let the player progress the pages when i do remake it. right now, though, it's playable (be patient with it - any display issues are out of my control), good apparently, and writing for video games is something i really want to do so it's useful to stick this in even though it's more 'interactive story' than 'game'. roll up.
+- ~20-30 minute twine prose + poem stream of consciousness interactive fiction short about a trapped 20xx trans woman. i'm told there's 'humour', 'surreality' and 'angst' in it. it's kind of broken because twine is a bit buggy so remaking it is high on my to do list, but it's all about working out how to automate the sentence code so i don't end up having to time each one. oh, and i should let the player progress the pages when i do remake it. right now, though, it's playable (be patient with it - any display issues are out of my control), good apparently, and writing for video games is something i really want to do so it's useful to stick this in even though it's more 'interactive story' than 'game'. roll up.
 <br>
 <br>
 [(.rar) - extract to folder, run index.html](/cough/SUPER POPULAR-final.rar)